stacklok/codegate-docs/docs/quickstart-continue.md

 Finally, we want to hear about your experiences using CodeGate.
 Join the `#codegate` channel on the
-[Stacklok Community Discord](https://discord.gg/stacklok) server to chat about the project, and let us know about any bugs or feature requests via [GitHub Issues](https://github.com/stacklok/codegate/issues).
+[Stacklok Community Discord](https://discord.gg/stacklok) server to chat about the project, and let us know about any bugs or feature requests in [GitHub Issues](https://github.com/stacklok/codegate/issues).

 ## Clean up your environment